 Together partners are developing a participatory process, an NBS catalogue and a Healthy Corridor, while monitoring impacts, and disseminating and marketing results.
 Together, they form an inclusive community of practice (CoP), collaborating with partners from Iran and China, and NBS observers located in Brazil, Oman and Japan.

 Partners contribute their innovative NBS experience deployed through an array of transdisciplinary knowledge, methodologies and tools, as nature-based solutions.
 This is supplemented by ‘smart’ digital tools, citizen engagement, solidarity and social economy initiatives, social innovation for value-generation, incubation for business development and capacity building, and ICT governance platforms.
 The social, economic and urban impacts will be measured and replicated by URBiNAT Observatory.

-The Health Corridor
+The Healthy Corridor Concept

 We propose an urban inclusive and innovative nature for our neighbourhoods

 The main locus of URBiNAT’s activity is the Living Lab of each city (WP2), which is a platform and ecosystem for the other WPs to take place.
 It is populated by people as participating stakeholders (WP3), who then develop the Healthy Corridor with its NBS (WP4), that is measured and evaluated by the Observatory (WP5), leading to the dissemination of results (WP6) and marketing (WP7).

 We activate living labs and inclusive communities of practice